voxel-wiki/voxel-wiki.github.io/content/wiki/virtual-sprites/index.md

 - Array textures are limited to ~2048 layers and require all sprites to have the same size.
 - Both a normal atlas and array-textures have trouble with animated textures.
 - Uploading small textures/sprites to the GPU is surprisingly fast and easy.
-- As chunk meshes depend on their used sprites, we can't save/restore them to disk.
+- Chunk meshes depend on their used sprites, so doing this allows persisting them to disk.
 - Being able to dynamically create new sprites at runtime as needed is neat.
-- Being able to let sprites have special projections and parameters is neat.
+- Being able to let sprites have special effects/projections is neat.
 - Surprisingly this is doable, though slower, with older OpenGL versions!
-  - (iirc, older GPUs/drivers don't like random-ish memory/texture reads?)
+  <small>(older GPUs don't do well with random memory access, iirc)</small>

 Silly things one can do with this technique:

-- 'Environmental' sprites.
+- Unlimited sprite permutations.
+- Sprites animated per-instance.
+- Sprites with multiple layers.
+- Weird texture projections.
 - User-generated sprites.
 - Font glyphs and emoji.

 Drawbacks:

-- Whomst cares?
+- An additional buffer lookup in the vertex shader.

 ## Implementation

-{{ todo_notice(body="Finish (minimal) implementation?") }}
+{{ todo_notice(body="Create a (minimal) implementation?") }}

 ```glsl
 #version 460 core